Religion in India

-The most beautiful and the most famous gurdwara is undoubtedly the Harmandir Sahib, the Golden Temple.
-Located in the North of India, this gurdwara is built around a man-made pool, and its most striking feature is, as the name says, its golden color.
+The most beautiful and the most famous Sikh temple (gurdwara) is undoubtedly the Harmandir Sahib or the Golden Temple as it is known in English.
+Located in Amritsar, this temple encircles around a man-made lake and has a striking golden color.

 Daily practices for Sikhism